 So it’s important to challenge your assumptions on a regular basis.

 You need to ask yourself questions every day.
 One question that really works is, “Why?”

 Why do you believe this certain thing about your customer?

 Why do you think you can’t afford to hire help?

-Why do you believe that marketing collateral is working well for your business?
+Why do you believe that marketing collateral is/isn’t working well for your business?

 Why is that the best way to approach spending in your business?

-When we ask ourselves this question, it does wonders for challenging our assumptions.
-It causes us to dive deeper into how we run our businesses.
+It causes you to dive deeper into how you run your business.
 And it creates a healthy amount of resistance to complacency.

-When we make it a habit to not overlook the things that we’re sure we already know, we take a giant step in the direction of growth.
+When you make it a habit to not overlook the things that you’re sure you already know, you take a giant step in the direction of growth.